Hirtol/rust/Notes.md

 ## Fluid Quotes: Metaprogramming across Abstraction Boundaries with Dependent Types [here](https://dl.acm.org/doi/pdf/10.1145/3425898.3426953)

 Multi-stage programming systems is another avenue of allowing runtime macros (though at the cost of bundeling the compiler).
 Not possible with AoT compilers.
-Fluid quotes require dependant types and the ability to expand the type checker with custom expansions, through macros or custom compiler APIs (Rust should be applicable here!)
+Fluid quotes require dependent types and the ability to expand the type checker with custom expansions, through macros or custom compiler APIs (Rust should be applicable here!)

 The motivating example lists a situation where we need to get the method body of an opaque method call within a macro (e.g. macro!(2\*preprocess(5)) ).
 This can't be done in most situations, this is where Fluid Quotes come in.
 This is similar(ish) to the compile time reflection initiative which died in Rustc earlier this year.